Treadmill Oscillation Walking for Stroke Recovery

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is treadmill oscillation walking safe for humans?
+What prior data suggests that treadmill oscillation walking is safe for stroke recovery?

 Are You a Good Fit for This Trial?